holoviz/holoviz/doc/index.rst

 Step 1: Clone the `pyviz <https://github.com/pyviz/pyviz/blob/master/README.rst>`_ repository
 -----------------------------------------------------------------

-- Any Linux, Mac OS X, or Windows computer with a web browser should work.
+- Any Linux, Mac OS X, or Windows computer with a web browser should be suitable.
 We recommend Chrome, but other browsers should also work.
 - 16GB of RAM is required for some of the examples, but most will run fine in 4GB.
 - Clone this repository, e.g. using ``git clone https://github.com/pyviz/pyviz.git``
 - Open a terminal window inside your clone of the repository.

-Step 2: Create a conda environment from ``environment.yml``
+Step 2: Create the ``pyviz`` conda environment from ``environment.yml``
 -----------------------------------------------------------

 If you don't already have it, install `conda